 Type: Deciduous shrub

 Bloom Time: June to July

 Bloom Description: White

 Tolerate: Heavy Shade, Erosion, Clay Soil, Wet Soil

-Easily grown in average, medium to wet soil in full sun to part shade.
+Easily grown in average, medium to wet, well-drained soil in full sun to part shade.
 Adaptable to shade.
-Tolerates a wide range of soil conditions, but prefers moist, humusy soils.
-Promptly remove root suckers to prevent any unwanted spread.
+Prefers moist, humusy soils, but tolerates a wide range of soil conditions.
+Can form dense colonies by root suckering if left unchecked.

 No serious insect or disease problems.

 A versatile shrub for sun and shade.
 Specimen, group or mass.
 Shrub borders, open woodland gardens, foundations or hedges.
 Mass for a shrubby ground cover effect.
 Naturalizes well in wild or informal areas.
 Also a good selection for wet locations such as low spots or pond/stream margins.